merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-4.md

 Notice that here we set the number of processes (`-P`) to 2, so that two genome pairs can be processed in parallel.
 And we set the number of threads per process (`-T`) to 2 as well, so in total the program will be using 4 threads.

 When the program finishes, you will get similar output files as before, except that multiple pairs of genomes will be included in the results.
-The predictions include many of the same exchanges that we saw between *T. thiebautii* and *A. macleodii* before, like 'BIOT', nitrate, and propionate.
+The predictions include many of the same exchanges that we saw between *T. thiebautii* and *A. macleodii* before, like 'BIOT', nitrate, and thymine.
 So it seems like the bacterial associates have similar interactions with their cyanobacterial partner.

 ### Metabolic conclusions

 We've now used several different strategies to investigate the metabolism of our _Trichodesmium_ genomes and their bacterial associates.
-We've once again recapitulated the lack of nitrogen fixation in *T. miru* and *T. nobis*, and we've tried some very new programs for predicting metabolic interactions
+We've once again recapitulated the lack of nitrogen fixation in *T. miru* and *T. nobis*, and we've tried some very new programs for visualizing KEGG Pathway Maps and for predicting metabolic interactions.

 Don't forget to go back to the parent directory before you move on to the next tutorial section:
 ```bash